adamsilver/fdpb/02-Checkout.md

 </form>
 ```

-This is the first time we've encountered a `textarea` like this.
+The HTML is remarkably similar to most of the other fields we've discussed so far including the hint pattern.
+But this is the first time we've seen a `textarea`.
 There are some special things to note.

 ### Textarea